 Low serotonin levels are believed to be the reason for many mild to moderate cases of depression.
 Even as little as ten minutes of your choice to fight depression with exercise every day can help.
 The more you fight depression with exercise the better you feel, not to mention the added benefit of looking better too.

 In the Story of Hashi Mashi I relate how I was looking for a way to fight depression with exercise and real food when I accidentally discovered that not only could I fight depression with exercise and real food fairly effectively, but I could actually transform the way that I looked completely.
 Check out how I found the powerful exercises to lose weight and transform your physique in the Hashi Mashi Story here.

 You can visit Jennifer at www.JenniferNicoleLee.com for more fitness tips, innovative lifestyle and weight loss programs, plus so much more!
-You can also email me your questions to email@example.com.
+You can also email her your questions to firstname.lastname@example.org.